Guess correction and calculating grades

-For closed-ended questions, you have to take into account the guess factor: the probability that students can guess the right answer without any knowledge of the material.
-For a question with 4 answer alternatives, a student without any knowledge will guess an average of 25% of the answers correctly.
-These points are given away to the student, so to speak, and therefore say nothing about the extent to which they have mastered the material.
+For closed-ended questions, the correct answer is always given, so you have to take guessing into account: the probability that students can guess the right answer without any knowledge of the material.
+For a question with 4 answer alternatives, a passerby on the street without any subject knowledge will guess an average of 25% of the answers correctly (by choosing 1 out of the given 4 alternatives at random; 1/4 = 25%).
+These points are freebies, so to speak, and therefore say nothing about the extent to which students have mastered the material.
 This generates noise in the measurement of your learning objectives.
 To get a reliable picture of the extent to which students have mastered the material, there are two things you must do when using closed-ended questions: ask enough questions, and apply a correction-for-guessing formula.

 How many closed-ended questions is enough?